-I’m missing a bunch of teeth, now what am I gonna do….?
+I’m missing a bunch of teeth!
+What should I do?

 Another disadvantage to a complete denture is the amount of “stuff” in your mouth.
 An upper denture needs to cover the roof of your mouth for it to get suction to stay in place.
 Well, this requires a thickness of plastic that affects your taste and your talking.
-If you are one of those people with a touchy gag reflex then getting used to all of this “stuff” in your mouth can be a challenge, to say the least.
+If you are one of those people with a touchy gag reflex, then getting used to all of this “stuff” in your mouth can be a challenge, to say the least.
 A lower denture fits part way under your tongue along the inside of your mouth.
-As you move your tongue while eating and talking the denture likely will move around.
-More stuff to get used to.
+As you move your tongue while eating and talking, the denture likely will move around.
 Complete dentures work, but they are marginal at best.

 I’m missing a few teeth in one or both of my jaws.
 What can I do?

 To remedy this situation, there are two basic options available to you.
 Replacements can be made that are either removable and come out at night or are not removable and do not come out.
-The removable option involves making what is called a Removable Partial Denture, a partial.
-It is to be taken out at night, removable.
-Some of the teeth in one arch, or jaw, are missing, a partial replacement.
-Like a complete denture, this was a decent solution for missing teeth, last century.
+The removable option involves making what is called a Removable Partial Denture: a partial.
+It is to be taken out at night.
+Like a complete denture, this is an older, last century, solution for missing teeth.

-I am NOT taking my teeth out at night.
-That ain’t gonna happen.
-What else can I do???
+I am uncomfortable with taking my teeth out at night.
+What else can I do?

-Welcome to the 21st century.
+Welcome to the 21st century!
 These days there are a myriad of solutions available so you do not have to have removable teeth.
 Implants, artificial tooth roots, can be placed in the jaw to provide “things” to which we can connect replacement teeth.
-You may have seen ads in the paper or on the boob tube about “All-on -Four” or “Teeth-in-a-Day”.
+You may have seen ads in the paper or on TV about “All-on -Four” or “Teeth-in-a-Day”.
 These are just two of the solutions available so you do not have to have a complete denture, a “plate”, or a removable partial denture.
-Implants allow us the ability to screw or cement replacement teeth in your mouth.
+Dental implants allow us the ability to screw or cement replacement teeth in your mouth.
 Implant-retained devices are not as bulky as dentures or partials, nor do they cover a large part of your mouth.
 They can feel more natural allowing you to eat and talk more comfortably.
 They can allow you to have a very nice smile, as well.